erick-alv/PicoPoses-Publisher/README.md

 ## Description

 This repo contains the implementation of the Unity application to publish the poses of the Pico4.
 It was developed with Unity 2021.3.13f1.
-You can either build it yourself or find APK in TODO.
+You can either build it yourself or find the APK [here](Build/PicoPoses.apk).

 ## Instructions